Jeyhooon/deep-reinforcement-learning/p1_navigation/banana_agent/README.md

 }
 ```
 In case not want to train the agent but to watch the smart agent, run `main.py` with `--is_training False` argument.

+Please refer to `Report.ipynb` for learning more about the implementation details.